Guggenheim Aeronautical Laboratory: Rocket Research Project

 Frank J. Malina began part-time work at the GALCIT ten-foot wind tunnel, the Southern California Cooperative Wind Tunnel.
 In 1935 he became a Graduate Assistant in the lab.
 In early 1936, with the aid of a graduate assistant to von Kármán, William Bollay, Malina and two rocket enthusiasts -- Jack Parsons and Edward S. Forman—began the GALCIT Rocket Research Project.
 They were soon joined by two GALCIT graduate students, Tsien Hsue-shen and A.M.O.
 Smith.
 In October they tested for the first time their gaseous oxygen - methyl alcohol rocket motor.
 They used an area of the Arroyo Seco on the western edge of Pasadena, "a stone’s throw from the present-day Jet Propulsion Laboratory."
 After a series of tests, they tested the motor in that location for the last time in January 1937; it ran for 44 seconds at a chamber pressure of 75 psi.
 In March, Weld Arnold, then an assistant in the Astrophysical Laboratory at Caltech, joined the group as a photographer.
 Tests of a motor that used nitrogen dioxide as the oxidizer were conducted in the GALCIT lab.
 A misfire of that motor gained the project the nickname, "The Suicide Squad."
 During 1938 Smith went to work for Douglas Aircraft.
 Arnold left Caltech for New York.
 Tsien devoted more of his time to completing his doctorate.
 Malina, Parsons and Forman continued with the project.

 In early 1939, the National Academy of Sciences provided $1,000 to von Kármán and the Rocket Research Group to research rocket-assisted take-off of aircraft.
 This JATO research was the first rocket research to receive financial support from the U.S. government.
 In 1942, Rolf Sabersky was hired to work in mechanical design on the Southern California Cooperative Wind Tunnel under Mark Serrurier and Hap Richards.

 U.S. Army missiles

 In 1943 the Army Air Forces asked GALCIT to study the possible use of rockets to propel long-range missiles.
 In response, Malina and Tsien wrote a report dated 20 November 1943, which was the first document to use the Jet Propulsion Laboratory name.
 Von Kármán added a cover memorandum, signing it as "Director, Jet Propulsion Laboratory," but as far as Caltech was concerned JPL did not yet formally exist.
 In early 1944 the United States Army asked GALCIT to develop missiles for field use, which led to the development of the Private, Corporal, and Sergeant missiles.
 The Army Ordnance Corps established the ORDCIT Project, and JPL/GALCIT was formally organized to carry out this work.
+Later, in a history of early rocketry Malina wrote that the work of the JPL was "considered to include" the research carried out by the GALCIT Rocket Research Group from 1936 on.